geoserver/geoserver/doc/en/developer/source/programming-guide/config/resource.rst

 Most of these perform common activities or check on resource status ``exists(resource)``, ``hidden(resource)``.

-Resources methods provide the flexibility to work with with Resource while not getting caught out in the dfferene between DIRECTORY and RESOURCE type.
+Resources methods provide the flexibility to work with with Resource while not getting caught out in the dfference between DIRECTORY and RESOURCE type.

 .. code-block:: java